| Type: | Package |

 engine = "lme4")

-# model_brms <- fit_maihda(health_outcome ~ age + (1 | stratum),
+model2 <- fit_maihda(health_outcome ~ age + (1 | gender:race:education),

-# data = strata_result$data,
+data = maihda_sim_data,

-Simulated Health Data for MAIHDA Examples
+NHANES Health Data Subset for MAIHDA Use

 Description